OpenWork-NZ/ANZLIC-Metadata-Tool-help/AdminGuide.md

   * A method by which editors can notify administrators that a contact needs to be added or corrected is recommended.

 ### Thesaurus Management
-The prorovided EMA template metadata records, which provide the framework for all EMA metadata, rely on certain thesauri being avalible to populate Keywords metadata.

 General guidance for managing thesuri can be found at this [GeoNetwork help page](https://geonetwork-opensource.org/manuals/3.10.x/en/administrator-guide/managing-classification-systems/managing-thesaurus.html).

 Administrators can access the thesaurus management tools by selecting **Classification systems** from the **Admin console** menu availble from the  top toolbar on the main screen. ![Thesaurus access](./images/ThesaurusMgnAccess.png).

-At the completion of the instalation following the provided instructions, there are five thesauri loaded to support the  **ANZLIC Metadata tool**.
-These include

-For **Dataset** and **Service** metadata these include:
-* **Hazard type** - Contains a list of common emergency management hazard types
-* **Process type** - _For dataset metadata only_ - Four options _Modelled, Observed, Modelled and Observed, and other_
-* **CAP-AU Compliance** - Keywords that capture the nature of CAP compliance of the resource, _CAP-AU Compliant, CAP-AU incompliant, and CAP-AU unknown_
-For **Service** metadata additional keywords include:
-* **ISO19119 Service Type** - Provides a enumeration of values of which at least one **Must** populatea service metadata
-* **Protocol Type** - Suggested list of keywords for the software, platform and/or standard describing the service.

 ### Users, Groups and Profiles
 Geonetwork user management implies some highly recommened workflow rules.
 It is the administrators task to manage these.
 Instructions to do so can be found in the [GeoNetwork help pages here](https://geonetwork-opensource.org/manuals/3.10.x/en/administrator-guide/managing-users-and-groups/index.html).